shakes76/PatternAnalysis-2024/recognition/ISIC_47044090/README.md

     1. 2000 training samples
     2. 200 testing samples
     3. 150 validation samples
+This training validation split was used since it was the one provided by the ISIC challenge, and the approximately 80/10/10 split is seen to be optimal for large scale training.

 Each of the samples contains and image and a ground truth, where the image is a dermoscopic picture in .jpg file of varying sizes, and the ground truth is the corresponding mask in black and white which segments the image.
 These can be downloaded from the ISIC Challenge datasets website (2017), which is linked in Appendix 1.

 However, these cannot directly be plugged into YOLOv11, as Ultralytics' YOLO models require a specific file format and file structure.
 Firstly, it requires that all images are of equal and even dimensions.
 Secondly, all labels must be in the form of a .txt file which contains (for each bounding box identified): its class, centre x-coordinate, centre y-coordinate, width and height.